jardon/gnome-mosaic/README.md

 If you want to uninstall the extension, you may invoke `make uninstall`, and then open the "Keyboard Shortcuts" panel in GNOME Settings to select the "Reset All.." button in the header bar.

+> [!Important]
-> Note that if you are packaging for your Linux distribution, many features in Mosaic will not work out of the box because they require changes to GNOME's default keyboard shortcuts.
+> If you are packaging for your Linux distribution, many features in Mosaic will not work out of the box because they require changes to GNOME's default keyboard shortcuts.
 A local install is necessary if you aren't packaging your GNOME session with these default keyboard shortcuts unset or changed.

 ## Shared Features